Leadership & Governance

 Elisabeth Stewart Bradley is the Vice President, Innovation Law: Trademarks, Copyrights, and Brand Protection at Bristol-Myers Squibb Company, a global biopharma company, and is based in their Princeton, N.J. offices.
 She joined Bristol-Myers Squibb in 2011, following eight years as in-house trademark counsel in the consumer products industry.

-Ms. Bradley currently serves on the Executive Committee of the Board and is the Group Officer of the Communications Group.
-She is also the Co-Chair of the 2020 Annual Meeting.
+Ms. Hampton currently serves on the Executive Committee of the Board and is the Group Officer of the Communications Group, and is a member of the Brands for a Better Society Committee.

 Haynes and Boone, LLP